siascone/practice-for-ch-rails-views-questions/README.md

 6. Bonus: Create Users Show with index of specific user questions
     - link to questions show
-    - possible refactor to partial for quetions index
+    - possible refactor to partial for Questions Index